AutomateThePlanet/Bellatrix-BDD-Documentation/docs/android-automation/control-app.md

 Overview
 --------

-This is how one BELLATRIX test class looks like.
+This is how one BELLATRIX feature file looks like.
 ```csharp
 Feature: Navigate to BELLATRIX Online Rocket Shop
 	To purchase a new rocket